Be Careful What You Ask For:

-This falls into the “be careful what you ask for” column.
-This morning I was listening to a podcast about the economics of the movement for a $15/Hr. minimum wage.
-The movement has gained a bit of momentum and has the support of both Presidential candidates—to one degree or another.
+This post falls into the “be careful what you ask for” column.
+This morning I was listening to a podcast about the economics of the movement for a $15/Hr minimum wage.
+The campaign has gained a bit of momentum.
+It has the support of both Presidential candidates—to one degree or another.

 Ever Present Change

 How will we be able to keep our existing system—an economy where 68% of GDP is personal consumption—while automation is now destroying more jobs than it creates?
-The last time I looked at the numbers, and depending on whose numbers were looked at, somewhere between 30% and 40% of all the hours worked to produce the goods and service we used were worked by contingent workers.
-Yet, only ~3% of our labor force is formally listed as contingent workers.
+The last time I looked at the numbers and depending on whose data were looked at, somewhere between 30% and 40% of all the hours worked to produce the goods and services we used were provided by contingent workers.
+Yet, we formally list only ~3% of our labor force as contingent workers.

 Here’s another twist on the use of automation and how it affects employment.
 I, as a consumer, now do some of the work that employees used to do.
-For example, I usually do my own checkout whenever I can.
+For example, I usually do my checkout whenever I can.
 I do almost all of the banking operations that I used to have a teller do for me.
-I dispense my own soda at the quick food restaurant.
-At some places, I order my own food on a tablet at the table rather than give my order to a waiter or waitress.
-We can order and pay for our Starbuck’s drinks using a smart phone app.
-I now order much of what I need to run my business on-line and 95% of the time I read books on my electronic devices, delivered without human intervention.
+I dispense my soda at the quick food restaurant.
+In some places, I order food using a tablet at the table rather than give my order to a waiter or waitress.
+We can order and pay for our Starbucks drinks using a smartphone app.
+I now order much of what I need to run my business online, and 95% of the time, I read books on my electronic devices, delivered without human intervention.
 All of this, and much more, is made possible by technology.
 And while in the past the displaced workers could, in theory at least, find work in the tech industry that obviated their jobs, that is increasingly no longer the case.

 I wish I had a prescription for this conundrum.
 I do not.
-It seems to me that the “gig economy” is part of the solution.
+I believe that the “gig economy” is part of the solution.
 I also think that a “guaranteed minimum income” is part of the solution.
-I have faith that Homo sapiens sapiens are a resilient, resourceful, adaptable social species and will get this right sooner or later.
-My dream is that we will do so in a way that frees our species to continue to explore, learn and create meaning in our lives.
+I have faith that Homo sapiens sapiens is a resilient, resourceful, adaptable social species and will get this right sooner or later.
+I dream that we will do so in a way that frees our species to continue to explore, learn, and create meaning in our lives.